isabella232/sc_AlternateAppIcons/1/1 - Script.markdown

 That's all we need to do in the p-list!
 Now the system will be aware that the project contains alternate icons, but we still have to build some kind of representaton of this in our code in order to set the icon to an alternate.

 **Catie**
 Modeling AppIcon as an enumeration will work out fine for encapsulating what we want to explore with the alternate icons API.
-I'll start with two cases to represent the primary and valentine icons.
+I'll start with three cases to represent the primary, valentine, and christmas icons.
 > Create `AppIcon.swift`

 ### *`AppIcon.swift`*